Chen0x2A/CassandraDeployer/readme.md

 ## 2.1 Pull the project files to your linux home directory

-You should first download the jdk archive to the `$HOME/java` folder.
+You should first download the jdk archive into the  `$HOME/java`  folder.
 Cassandra requires JDK version 11, and since downloading the JDK requires logging into the Apache website, it cannot be downloaded directly via script, instead, you can use scp or vscode, etc.

 The expected structure is to have two folders under the home directory: